thejslay/thejslay/README.md

-- 👋 Hi, I’m @thejslay
+- 👋 Hi, I’m Jeremiah
-- 👀 I’m interested in learning C++
+- 👀 I’m interested in learning software development and web design
-- 🌱 I’m currently learning software programming in school
+- 🌱 I’m currently in school for an Associate's of Computer Science
 - 💞️ I’m looking to collaborate on TBD
 - 📫 How to reach me PM
 - 😄 Pronouns: He/him